kirenz/codelabs/markdown/tfx-pipeline-beam/tfx-pipeline-beam.md

 If you run the code, the last output line should display ``Pipeline "pipeline-beam" created successfully.``

-5. Finally, run this command:
+5. Finally, use this command to actually run the pipeline:

 ```bash
 tfx run create --pipeline_name=pipeline-beam